The-AI-Alliance/glossary/docs/glossary.markdown

 Reinforcement learning (RL) is a form of machine learning, often used for optimizing control or similar systems.
 In RL, an agent performs a loop where it observes the state of the &ldquo;world&rdquo; visible to it at the current time, it takes what it thinks is a suitable action for the next step, chosen to maximize a reward signal, often with the goal of maximizing the long-term reward, such as wining a game.
 The _reinforcement_ aspect is an update at each step that is done to a _policy_ of some kind that used by the agent to decide which actions in subsequent steps are most likely to produce maximize long-term, cummulative reward, given the current known state.
 However, when choosing the next step, the _best_ choice is not always made.
 Some degree of randomness is introduced so that the agent explores all possible states and rewards, rather than getting stuck always choosing the same actions that are known good, but may be less optimal than actions that have not yet been tried.

 Variations include having a dedicated _reward model_ that calculates the reward based on the chosen action.
 When RL is used for a game, for example, it might be obvious what the reward is for any action and state combination, i.e., did you land on square that reveals a &ldquo;boost&rdquo; of some kind.
-In contrast, reward determination like deciding if an LLM output is a good response to a prompt, etc. is not so simple.
+In contrast, reward determination like deciding if an LLM output is a good [Response](#response) to a [Prompt](#prompt), etc. is not so simple.

 In the generative AI context, RL is a popular tool in the suite of model [Tuning](#tuning) processes that are used to improve model performance in various ways.
 In particular, [Reinforcement Learning with Human Feedback](#reinforcement-learning-with-human-feedback) (RLHF) is a popular technique for [Adaptation](#adaptation).